Ethiopian third millennium

 Concert hall were held at Millennium Hall in Addis Ababa with tickets were more than $150, accommodating for 20,000.
 The concerted was attended by famous celebrities and the American musical band the Black Eyed Peas performed for the first time in Ethiopia.
-It was financed by Saudi billionaire Mohammed al-Amoudi, which also sponsored associated concerts as well.
+It was financed by Saudi billionaire Mohammed al-Amoudi, who sponsored associated concerts.
 Banks, airlines and major businesses still used the Gregorian date, and did not add six hours.

 Goals and achievements

 The Ethiopian calendar used to reckon time in a seven to eight years difference with the Gregorian calendar – used in accordance with the Ethiopian calendar.
 The events widely conceived as the renovation of Ethiopia's ethnic components, and there was multi-direction guerrilla movement against the Tigray People's Liberation Front (TPLF).

 The government regarded the "millennium project", emphasizing the importance of ethnic groups into "unity and diversity".
 Aside from this, the event was a precedent of Millennium Dam, which later renamed as Hidase Dam or the Grand Ethiopian Renaissance Dam (GERD) started construction in 2011.